Creperi/GBA-Game-Jam/README.md

-It's a game similar to donkey kong which the player must collect all the stars and use the hammer to attack the enemies.
+A game inspired by donkey kong.
+The player must collect all the stars and use the hammer to attack the enemies.